ESTABLISHED IN 1997

 I recommend allowing 6 - 8 business days for the entire process.
 If you need to submit an application more urgently, I can often accommodate urgent assignments.

-In addition, I will also include, at no charge, a generic cover letter template with detailed guidelines to enable you to prepare cover letters for any position.
+All resume development services include a cover letter template accompanied by detailed guidelines to enable you to prepare cover letters for any opportunity.
 Many clients tell me that this template is invaluable.

 If you are ready to engage me to help you advance your career, select and purchase the services you need using the secure online payment shopping cart below.

-If you would first like to discuss my approach and method or your specific circumstances and needs, please contact me by email or phone.
+If you would first like to discuss my approach and method or your specific circumstances and needs, please contact me by email to arrange a time to talk:

 If you would like to move ahead now, there are two options: Secure Online Payment or Direct Deposit.